Bacardi Feeling (Summer Dreamin')

 "Bacardi Feeling (Summer Dreamin')" is a song by American recording artist Kate Yanai.
-Initially a Bacardi Rum jingle that she recorded for the European market, it became so popular that Yanai was asked to transform it into a song about "summer love" rather than rum.
-Arnold McCuller, David Lasley and Valerie Carter served as backing vocalists on the track, which subsequently went to number-one in Austria and Germany.
+Initially a Bacardi Rum jingle that she recorded for the European market in 1988, it became so popular that Yanai was asked to transform it into a song about "summer love" rather than rum.
+Arnold McCuller, David Lasley and Valerie Carter served as backing vocalists on the track, which subsequently reached number one in Austria and Germany.